liquity/dev/README.md

 ## Contract Ownership and Function Permissions

 All the core smart contracts inherit from the OpenZeppelin `Ownable.sol` contract template.
 As such all contracts have a single owning address, which is the deploying address.
+The contract's ownership is renounced either upon deployment, or immediately after its address setter has been called, connecting it to the rest of the core Liquity system.

-Several public and external functions have modifiers such as `onlyTroveManager`, `onlyPoolManager`, etc - ensuring they can only be called by the respective permitted contract.
+Several public and external functions have modifiers such as `requireCallerIsTroveManager`, `requireCallerIsActivePool`, etc - ensuring they can only be called by the respective permitted contract.

 ## Deployment to a Development Blockchain